If you’re running paid ads in 2025, chances are you’ve asked yourself: Facebook or Instagram?

 Frequently Asked Questions

-Which is better for small businesses — Facebook or Instagram ads?
+Which is better for small businesses: Facebook or Instagram ads?

 It depends on your product and audience.
 Facebook offers detailed targeting and works well for lead generation and local services.
-Instagram is great for visually-driven brands and ecommerce.
+Instagram is great for visually driven brands and e-commerce.

 Can I run ads on both platforms at once?